6 types of employee training you can deliver online

 Hope that brought a smile to your face.

 But seriously, it is a very good question, and the answer really can be that simple.
-You can deliver almost any kind of training you need to deliver online.
-Here’s a high-level overview of the various kinds of training that can be delivered using online tools.
-Note that these are not “modes” of training – meaning the tools themselves, but the types/topics/themes of training that you can deliver online.
+You can deliver almost any kind of training you need online.
+Here’s a high-level overview of the various kinds of training that can be delivered using online tools, including:

 Online vs Offline training.
 On the left, in the center, there are three bubbles with illustrations.
 One bubble has a woman at a laptop, another has a woman with a tablet, and the third has a man with a smartphone.
 Poking out from these three bubbles are nine lines with items showing types of employee training you can do online.
 Starting from the topmost line and going clockwise: Onboarding, learning new skills, reskilling or upskilling, building interpersonal skills, leadership training, coaching and mentoring, compliance training, knowledge bases, performance supports.
 On the right is employee training that is generally most effective when done offline.
 In the center is bubble with an illustration of a man in a suit, pointing at a generic data chart.
 Coming off of this bubble are three lines with items at the end of each.
 From the topmost line, going clockwise: Supervision, detailed simulations (eg. medical), job shadowing.
 Below this is a note: "These items may be challenging to translate into online training, but it is still possible (in most situations)."